francagiannini/rCTOOL/README.md

 The scenario data set contains three different C input estimation for the different scenarios:

-For the football court scenario we assume a well-maintained stomped ryegrass cover,
+- For the football court scenario we assume a well-maintained stomped ryegrass cover,

-for the organic dairy farming we assume a crop rotation with grass, maize and cereals for happy milking cows,
+- for the organic dairy farming we assume a crop rotation with grass, maize and cereals for happy milking cows,

-and finally for the pet cemetery we assume a less healthily reygrass and a certain number of beloved dogs and cats from Viborg municipality burred in the subsoil.
+- and finally for the pet cemetery we assume a less healthily reygrass and a certain number of beloved dogs and cats from Viborg municipality burred in the subsoil.

 Now we will play with rCTOOL to explore the implications in terms of soil C dynamics.

 First lets take a look on the C inputs distribution:

-    #> Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
-    #> ℹ Please use `linewidth` instead.
-    #> This warning is displayed once every 8 hours.
-    #> Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
-    #> generated.

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="100%" />